Who we are

-We are a specialized medical center that diagnoses and treats allergies and asthma through the latest medical technology and highly trained compassionate team.
+We are a specialty medical center in the Salt Lake County that diagnosis and treats allergies and asthma through the latest medical technology with a highly trained and compassionate medical team.

 What We Do